Madame Jealousy

 Madame Jealousy is a 1918 American silent allegorical drama film directed by Robert G. Vignola and written by George V. Hobart and Eve Unsell.
 The film stars Pauline Frederick, Thomas Meighan, Frank Losee, Charles Wellesley, Isabel O'Madigan, and Elsie MacLeod.
 The film was released on February 4, 1918, by Paramount Pictures.
+Its premiere was held at the Strand Theatre in New York City.

+Location shooting for the film was done in St. Augustine, Florida.

 Plot

-As described in a film magazine, always ready to wreck the happiness of human beings, Jealousy (Frederick) selects Charm (MacLeod) and Valor (Meighan) as her two victims.
+As described in a film magazine, always ready to wreck the happiness of human beings, Jealousy selects Charm and Valor as her two victims.
 She is almost successful at bringing about her desires, but the arrival of the child Happiness overcomes all disagreements.
 Jealousy awaits with interest her next victims.